 3. Take entire content from the table created outside PowerPoint and use as a PowerPoint table

 If you have table content created outside PowerPoint, you can use it within PowerPoint as a table.
 To learn more, explore our Import Tables in PowerPoint 2013 for Windows tutorial.

 After populating the table with the content, you can summon the Mini Toolbar and format the table content as required using the text formatting options within this Mini Toolbar, as shown highlighted in red within Figure 2, below.

 Figure 2: Mini Toolbar options for text within table

-Make sure to save your presentation often.
+Make sure you save your presentation often.

-Table Basics: Populate Tables with Content in PowerPoint (Glossary Page)
+12-01-02 - Table Basics: Populate Tables with Content (Glossary Page)